tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 Drawing Animation Levels
 ========================
-In Tahoma it is possible to create and draw **Toonz Vector** levels (PLI format), **Toonz Raster** levels (TLV format) and standard **Raster** levels (TIF format) directly in the viewer.
+In Tahoma it is possible to create and draw **Vector** levels (PLI format), **Smart Raster** levels (TLV format) and standard **Raster** levels (TIF format) directly in the viewer.
 Drawing tools can also be used for touch-up in cleaned up drawings, and loaded raster images.

 .. _drawing_in_toonz:

 Drawing In Tahoma
 --------------------
-To draw an animation level, first you have to define its type: Toonz Vector, Toonz Raster or Raster; and its settings like its name, the number of frames it's made of and the way its drawings are numbered.
+To draw an animation level, first you have to define its type: Vector, Smart Raster or Raster; and its settings like its name, the number of frames it's made of and the way its drawings are numbered.

-Toonz Vector levels are defined by drawing of vector strokes; strokes and areas defined by strokes can be painted by using the styles available in the level palette.
-Toonz Vector levels have an unlimited size and resolution, as they are vector-based.
+Vector levels are defined by drawing of vector strokes; strokes and areas defined by strokes can be painted by using the styles available in the level palette.
+Vector levels have an unlimited size and resolution, as they are vector-based.
 They are saved as PLI files.

-Toonz Raster levels are defined by drawing bitmap lines; lines and areas defined by lines can be painted by using the styles available in the level palette.
-Toonz Raster levels have a specified size and resolution, defined when they are created.
+Smart Raster levels are defined by drawing bitmap lines; lines and areas defined by lines can be painted by using the styles available in the level palette.
+Smart Raster levels have a specified size and resolution, defined when they are created.
 They are saved as TLV files.

 Raster levels are defined by drawing bitmap lines using the styles available in the **Raster Drawing Palette**, that is shared by all of the Raster levels of the same project (see  :ref:`Project Default Folders <project_default_folders>`  ).
 Raster levels have a specified size and resolution, defined when they are created.
 They are saved as sequences of individual TIF files, one per level frame.